tama-roy/endtoend-SQL-data-warehouse-project/README.md

 ## Specifications

+- Data Sources: Import data from two source systems (ERP and CRM) provided as CSV files.
+- Data Quality: Cleanse and resolve data quality issues prior to analysis.
+- Integration: Combine both sources into a single, user-friendly data model designed for analytical queries.
+- Scope: Focus on the latest dataset only; historization of data is not required.
+- Documentation: Provide clear documentation of the data model to support both business stakeholders and analytics teams.

 # Data Architecture
 The data architecture for this project follows Medallion Architecture Bronze, Silver, and Gold layers:
 1. Bronze Layer: Stores raw data as-is from the source systems.
 Data is ingested from CSV Files into SQL Server Database.